- Getting there and getting around

 - The Mon Repos park office and information centre are open Monday to Friday from 8am to 3.30pm.

-Fees apply for night access to the information centre and Turtle Encounters during turtle season.
+Fees apply for night access to the information centre and Turtle Encounters during turtle season (November to March).
 Bookings are essential as numbers are limited.
 These fees are payable at the time of booking turtle viewing tours.
 Your fees contribute to visitor and habitat management for the conservation and protection of turtles.